-In March 2018, earlier than expected, we reported data from our Phase 2b parallel group study in 403 patients with COPD in Europe to examine the effect in patients without concomitant bronchodilator therapy.
-The patients received either placebo or ensifentrine at doses ranging from 0.75 mg to 6 mg twice daily over 4 weeks.
+In March 2018, we reported data from our Phase 2b parallel group study in 403 patients with COPD in Europe to examine the effect in patients without concomitant bronchodilator therapy.
+Patients in this study received either placebo or ensifentrine at doses ranging from 0.75 mg to 6 mg twice daily over 4 weeks.
 Treatment with ensifentrine met the primary endpoint for all doses, showing a statistically significant increase in peak FEV1 compared to placebo (p<0.001) with absolute changes from baseline >200 mL in peak FEV1 after 4 weeks of dosing.
 In addition, statistically significant improvements in average FEV1 over 12 hours were observed at all doses after the first administration, and this effect was sustained over 4 weeks.
-Notably, statistically significant and clinically meaningful improvements in total COPD symptoms (p<0.002) and dyspnea (p<0.02) were shown using the E-RS (EXACT-PRO) - a recognized patient-reported outcome measure for use in clinical studies of COPD, and the Transition Dyspnea Index.
-We believe that the progressive improvement in COPD symptoms over the 4 week treatment period, which was different from the immediate onset of the bronchodilator response, suggest the involvement of an anti-inflammatory effect.
+Notably, statistically significant and clinically meaningful improvements in total COPD symptoms (p<0.002) and dyspnea (p<0.02) were shown using the EXACT - Respiratory Symptoms (E-RS), a recognized daily patient-reported outcome measure for use in clinical studies of COPD, as well as the Transition Dyspnea Index.
+We believe that the progressive improvement in COPD symptoms over the 4-week treatment period, which was different from the immediate onset of the bronchodilator response, suggests the involvement of an anti-inflammatory effect.

 In March 2018, we reported top-line data from a Phase 2a single-dose PK and pharmacodynamics, or PD, trial in the United Kingdom evaluating ensifentrine in ten CF patients.
 A PD trial involves the study of the biochemical and physiological effects of a drug and its mechanism of action.
 The PK profile was consistent with that observed in patients with COPD, although with lower peak serum levels of ensifentrine in CF patients.
-The serum half-life was dose dependent: 7.5 to 10.1 hours for 1.5 mg and 6 mg, respectively.
-Ensifentrine elicited a statistically significant increase in average FEV1 in treated patients for 1.5 mg (all time points, p<0.01) and 6 mg (all time points p<0.05) at 4, 6 and 8 hour time points.
-Ensifentrine was observed to be well-tolerated in this patient group with an adverse event profile consistent with other studies with ensifentrine.
+The serum half-life was dose dependent: 7.5 to 10.1 hours for the 1.5 mg and 6 mg doses, respectively.
+Ensifentrine elicited a statistically significant increase in average FEV1 in treated patients for the 1.5 mg dose (all time points, p<0.01) and the 6 mg dose (all time points p<0.05) at 4-, 6-, and 8-hour time points.
+Ensifentrine was observed to be well-tolerated in this patient group with an adverse event profile consistent with other studies with the compound.

 We do not have any approved products and, as a result, have not generated any revenue from product sales or otherwise.
-Ensifentrine is our only current product candidate and our ability to generate revenue sufficient to achieve profitability will depend on our successful development and eventual commercialization of ensifentrine, if approved, for one or more of its targeted indications.
+Ensifentrine is our only current product candidate, and our ability to generate revenue sufficient to achieve profitability will depend on our successful development and eventual commercialization of ensifentrine, if approved, for one or more of its targeted indications.
 Since our inception, we have incurred significant operating losses.
-For the years ended December 31, 2017 and 2018 we incurred net losses of £20.5 million and £19.9 million, respectively.
-As of December 31, 2018, we had an accumulated loss of £69.1 million.
+For the years ended December 31, 2018 and 2019 we incurred net losses of £19.9 million and £32.0 million, respectively.
+As of December 31, 2019, we had an accumulated loss of £100.6 million.